Skip to content

 Things to Do in Bandhavgarh National Park

 Tiger Safari Tours: When in Bandavgarh, the most activity to do is taking a Tiger Safari Tour.
-The tour can comprise of jeep safaris, walking safaris, canter safaris and even birdwatching safaris in various zones of Bandhavgarh national park.
+The tour comprises jeep safaris, walking safaris, canter safaris and even birdwatching safaris in various zones of Bandhavgarh national park.
 A driver and an expert naturalist will be accompanying you through these safaris and imparting ample knowledge about wildlife present in this park.

 Places to Visit Near Bandhavgarh National Park

-1. Baghel Museum: Embark on a royal journey by visiting Baghel Museum near Bandhavgarh National Park.
-The place is a storehouse of the personal belongings of Maharaja of Rewa that have been kept on display here.
-One of the most striking attractions here is the stuffed body of one of the first white tigers that were spotted in Bandhavgarh National Park by Maharaja of Rewa.
+• Baghel Museum: Take a royal journey through history by visiting the Baghel Museum near Bandhavgarh.
+The museum houses the personal belongings of the Maharaja of Rewa, including the stuffed body of one of the first white tigers spotted in Bandhavgarh by the Maharaja.

 Trip to Bandhavgarh National Park: FAQs